n-claes/amrvac_pytools-project/README.txt

-Adding the folder 'amrvac_tools' to the Python path:
+Adding the folder 'youramrvacdir/tools/python' to the Python path:

 Windows users: Start -> control panel -> 'edit the system environment variables' -> tab 'hardware' -> 'environment variables'
-	       search for PYTHONPATH (or create one if it is not already there) and add the path to the 'amrvac_tools' folder
+	       search for PYTHONPATH (or create one if it is not already there) and add 'youramrvacdir/tools/python'.

 Mac & Linux users can add the following line to their PYTHONPATH in ~/.bashprofile (Mac) or ~/.bashrc (Linux)

-                   export PYTHONPATH="${PYTHONPATH}:../../amrvac_tools"
+                   export PYTHONPATH="${PYTHONPATH}:../.."

-where you replace '../..' with the actual path containing the 'amrvac_tools' folder.
+where you replace '../..' with the actual path to 'youramrvacdir/tools/python'.

 --------------------------------------------------------------